lizmat/raku-all-modules/jonathanstowe/Audio-Sndfile/README.md

 I am however unlikely to be able to offer help with installing it this way.

-Assuming you have a working perl6 installation you should be able to install this with *panda* :
+Assuming you have a working perl6 installation you should be able to install this with *zef* :

     # From the source directory

-    panda install .
+    zef install .

     # Remote installation

-    panda install Audio::Sndfile
+    zef install Audio::Sndfile

-Although I haven't tested it this should install fine with *zef* or some equally capable package manager that may come along.

 ## Support